Pyrography From A - Z

 Make sure your tip is cool.
 Directions for using the strop & aluminum oxide: Add just a TINY pinch of aluminum oxide to one edge of the strop & run the tip across the powder just a few times, then on a clean area of the strop run the tip over the clean area to remove the remaining powder & gently polish the tip.
 You need to do this only a few strokes.
 I then wipe it on my denim jeans (you may want to get a patch of denim to keep on your work area) to clean off excess polish.
 Remember you're really just polishing, so you don't need to try to remove all the discoloration.
 These tips stay cleaner than many other brands so if you are burning at a moderate temperature on wood you can probably burn longer between cleanings.
 If you are burning on gourds or leather you will need to clean more frequently.

-Remember that proper cleaning maintains the life of the tips, makes burning easier & your finished burning cleaner & keeps them in factory-new condition.
+Remember that proper cleaning maintains the life of the tips, makes burning easier & your finished burning will be cleaner & it keeps them in factory-new condition.
 If you clean the tips regularly you will not have much difficulty maintaining them.

 "Smoke Gets in Your Eyes"

-This is a common problem of people using certain types of wood such as cedar & pine.
+This is a common problem of people using certain types of wood such as cedar & pine (please read the tutorial on safety).
 Also working on leather & gourds may cause problems for some people as well.

 Some precautions must be taken to prevent breathing in the fumes.
 Using a small fan such as one from a computer tower & having the fan blow the smoke away from you will help with some of the smoke.

-If you are burning on wood with oils, pitch, sap you must take extra care to protect others in the household as well.
+If you are burning on wood with oils, pitch, sap (please read the tutorial on safety) you must take extra care to protect others in the household as well.
 If you can burn in a separate room, close the door & vent the fumes out a door or window would be ideal but even with those safety precautions you might not get all the fumes out of the room.
 Some people have noticed that even doing this & waiting several days there have still been toxic fumes in the air so I usually don't even recommend burning on woods like this at all.

 It is also VERY important to burn in layers, the underneath layers first - just the way you put your clothes on.
 This will give your work depth & make it look more alive.
 Although you might be working from right to left, bottom to top, or left to right, you should also be very conscious of the layers as you work.